Marshall Sahlins: Work

 Sahlins is known for theorizing the interaction of structure and agency, his critiques of reductive theories of human nature (economic and biological, in particular), and his demonstrations of the power that culture has to shape people's perceptions and actions.
-Although his focus has been the entire Pacific, Sahlins has done most of his research in Fiji and Hawaii.
+Although his focus has been the entire Pacific, Sahlins has done most of his research in Fiji (especially the island of Moala) and Hawaii.

 Early work

 Sahlins's training under Leslie White, a proponent of materialist and evolutionary anthropology at the University of Michigan, is reflected in his early work.
 His 1958 book Social Stratification in Polynesia offered a materialist account of Polynesian cultures.
 In his Evolution and Culture (1960), he touched on the areas of cultural evolution and neoevolutionism.
 He divided the evolution of societies into "general" and "specific".
 General evolution is the tendency of cultural and social systems to increase in complexity, organization and adaptiveness to environment.
 However, as the various cultures are not isolated, there is interaction and a diffusion of their qualities (like technological inventions).
 This leads cultures to develop in different ways (specific evolution), as various elements are introduced to them in different combinations and on different stages of evolution.
 Moala, Sahlins's first major monograph, exemplifies this approach.